 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: This study elucidated the function and mechanism of growth arrest-specific gene 2 (GAS2) in hepatocellular carcinoma (HCC) progression.
-By overexpression and knockdown approaches, we detected that GAS2 acted to inhibit the proliferation of HCC with wild-type p53.
-The effect of GAS2 on cell cycle and apoptosis was investigated by flow cytometry, Annexin V apoptosis and western blot assay, respectively.
-GAS2 suppressed HCC proliferation by deregulating cell cycle and P53-dependent apoptosis pathway.
+By overexpression and knockdown approaches, we found that GAS2 inhibited the proliferation of HCC with wild-type p53.
+The effects of GAS2 on the cell cycle and apoptosis were investigated by flow cytometry, Annexin V apoptosis, and western blot assay, respectively.
+GAS2 suppressed HCC proliferation by deregulating the cell cycle and p53-dependent apoptosis pathway.
 Thus, GAS2 is expected to be a promising anti-oncogene and potential therapeutic target in HCC with wild-type p53.

 Zhu RX, Cheng ASL, Chan HLY, Yang DY, Seto WK.
 Growth arrest-specific gene 2 suppresses hepatocarcinogenesis by intervention of cell cycle and p53-dependent apoptosis.
 World J Gastroenterol 2019; In press